The Complex Commercial Litigation Law Review: France

 Complex commercial litigation often stems from disputes arising out of the conclusion, interpretation or performance of a contract, leading the litigants to refer to the contractual provisions and to statutory law supplemented by case law.

-Provisions relevant for commercial litigation may be found in the French Civil Code (such as the rules specific to sales contracts5 or contracts of mandate6), but also in other bodies of texts, and for instance in the French Commercial Code (such as the rules applicable to commercial loan contracts).7
+Provisions relevant for commercial litigation may be found in the Civil Code (e.g., the rules specific to sales contracts5 or contracts of mandate6), as well as in other bodies of texts, such as the Commercial Code (e.g., the rules applicable to commercial loan contracts).7

 A contract is defined as 'a concurrence of wills between two or more persons to create, modify, assign or terminate obligations'.8 French contract law is based on the freedom of contract principle, according to which parties have the freedom to contract with the person and the content they choose to the extent permitted by the law.9